alejgo06/azureMLEngineerUdacity/Capstone Project - Azure Machine Learning Engineer/README.md

 we can see the performance of each model:

-For example, when the max depth is 100 min samples is 2 and max features the models get an RMSE of 14.89 with is not bad, it is lower than the default rmse that I could get in a random forest without specifying the hyperparamters
+For example, when the max depth is 100 min samples is 2 and max features the models get an RMSE of 14.89 with is not bad, it is lower than the default rmse that I could get in a random forest without specifying the hyperparameters
 ![Screenshot](hyp/Captura10.PNG)

 <strong>RunDetails widget</strong>